 Car Fluids and Winter Weather: Your car fluids - oil, antifreeze, brake and transmission - should be checked before winter arrives.
 You must make checking your fluid levels as part of your winter car care routine.
 Here's what to do to winterize your vehicle's car fluids.

-Your Windshield in Winter: Your windshield and wipers should not be neglected when preparing your car for winter.
+Your Windshield in Winter: Your windshield and wipers should not be neglected when performing your winter car care tasks.

 Batteries and Winter: Dead batteries and winter driving do not go together.
 The freezing cold winter weather takes a toll on a car battery.
 Test yours out now so your battery continues to start your car during the winter.
 Winter car care means neglecting your battery is not a good idea.